University of Florida Homepage

 How many students will be in the program?

-The MARC GatorSTAR program is designed to remain small, with no more than four new scholars each year.
+The MARC GatorSTAR program is designed to remain small, with no more than four new fellows each year.

 Who is eligible to apply?

-MARC GatorSTAR scholars must meet the eligibility criteria.
+MARC GatorSTAR fellows must meet the eligibility criteria.

 If I’m accepted, when would I start in the program?

-MARC GatorSTAR scholars typically begin their appointments on the first day of the summer term.
+MARC GatorSTAR fellows typically begin their appointments on the first day of the summer term.
 The summer research skills course typically also begins at the same time.

 What are the requirements for admission into the University of Florida?